owenstranathan/owenstranathan.github.io/_posts/2020-01-08-keeping-in-touch.md

 I have a hard time keeping in touch.
 I know why, but I don't understand.

-I have lived in a lot of places, and for what feels like forever I've kind of been living an iternarant lifestyle.
+I have lived in a lot of places, and for what feels like forever I've kind of been living an itinerant lifestyle.
 In the last (let's call it) 5 years, the longest I've stayed in one place is 21 months, (that was NYC and of all the other places I went, is far and away the longest) and have moved 12 times.
 I have met a lot of people in those 12 moves and 5 years, and I've not kept in touch.